 All Imagines and information on this site are the sole Property of Windwalker Photography and Windwalker Alaskan Malamutes or have been approved by the owner of the information.
 Please do not Copy or use without written permission.

 Grow them- as you want them Grown.
 While your baby is growing up, teach him what is right from the start.

-"Please" be sure you want a puppy before placing a deposit" this will help insure that there is no confusion about deposit refunds.
+"Please" be sure you want a puppy before placing a deposit" this will help ensure that there is no confusion about deposit refunds.

-If at anytime after you adopt one of our puppies and it doesn't work out, we take our puppies back.
+If at any time after you adopt one of our puppies and it doesn't work out, we take our puppies back.
 It is in our agreement with you, that if life changes and you can No long keep your baby- he or she, must be returned to us, or if you have a family or friend that would like to adopt your baby, we must be notified before you place your baby in someone else's care.
-This is to insure that we always know where are puppies are.
+This is to ensure that we always know where our puppies are.

-Puppies can look blue, but if you look close they are amber like Alaskan Malamute adults.
+Puppy's eyes can look blue, but if you look closely, they are amber like Alaskan Malamute adults.

 "This statement is taken from the AKC standard for the Alaskan Malamute"

-Very young Alaskan Malamute puppies eyes are blueish but they will turn Yellow amber by the time they reach 8 weeks
+Very young Alaskan Malamute puppies' eyes are blueish, but they will turn yellow amber by the time they reach 14 weeks

 Blue eyed Alaskan Malamutes- They are NOT Pure bred.